Category:

 LEADING CHANGE: British Columbia’s Water Balance Methodology – Coming to Terms with "Voodoo Hydrology"!
 (Forester University Webinar on May 2, 2017)

 The Water Balance Methodology has its genesis in the whole-system approach that Dr. Ray Linsley (1917-1990) championed more than 60 years ago.
 As a professor at Stanford University, he pioneered the development of continuous hydrologic simulation as the foundation for water balance management.
 In the 1960s, Linsley championed the paradigm-shift from empirical relationships to computer simulation of hydrologic processes.
+The webinar is about the whole-system, water balance approach that is the hydrologic modelling foundation for Sustainable Watershed Systems, through Asset Management.

 Read Article